sriram570/Stony-CCS/README.md

    configuration used respectively.
 Most of the testcases are in the sample_tests/all_filters directory.

+NOTE: One can use this sample bam file to perform quick tests on the stonyccs tool.

 2) Full data tests:

    Here, we sorted the pacbio bam file (from https://downloads.pacbcloud.com/public/SequelData/ArabidopsisDemoData/SequenceData/3_C01_customer/)